devopsgroup-io/catapult/README.md

 ## Developer Setup ##

-Catapult uses Vagrant and the command line of a developer's workstation, below is a list of required software that will need to be installed.
+Catapult uses Vagrant and the command line of a developer's workstation.
+To get started with Catapult, please install the below, required, software.

 * macOS workstations: Compatible and supported
 * Linux workstations: Compatible and supported